Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 February is one of the coldest months of the winter in New York as temperatures range from -2ºC to 6ºC.
 That's why you should pack your suitcase well so that neither the cold nor the snow catches you unawares.

 You can also prepare activities to do indoors in case your body asks you to take shelter from the cold.
-It's also a good idea to pack a windbreaker because, especially in open spaces like the Brooklyn Bridge, the winds can make the cold get in deep.
-Here's a tip!
-Travel with plenty of layers so you can shed them when you visit something indoors.
+It's also a good idea to pack a windbreaker, as especially in open spaces like the Brooklyn Bridge, the winds can make the cold get in deep.

 NYC's February tourist crowds in February